wangjinjie722/nautilus_cluster_guide/README.md

 ```
 kubectl cp ${LOCAL-DIR} ${NAMESPACE-NAME}/${POD_NAME}:${REMOTE-DIR}
 ```
 1. Git(suggested for code transfer).
 You can git push your code on the repo and pull them on the cluster.
-This method can additionally maintain history of your code, and increase efficiency of collaboration is needed.
+This method can additionally maintain history of your code, and increase efficiency if collaboration is needed.